TanStack/table/docs/api/useTable.md

   - Any meta information about the event, if available, is also passed as the third parameter
   - If the previous state is returned, the new state will not be and no rerender will occur
   - If the new or modified state is returned, it will be used as the final state for the update and a rerender will occur.
   - This callback can be used to "control" the state of the table by sending the new state up the component tree to your own state location and returning the previous state to cancel the update and subsequent rerender.
-You can then manage your own state further up however you'd like and then send your controlled state back down to the table using the `controlledState` property in `useTable`.
+You can then manage your own state further up however you'd like and then send your controlled state back down to the table using the `state` property in `useTable`.
   - See the FAQ ["How can I manually control the table state?"](/faq#how-can-i-manually-control-the-table-state) for a an example.
 - `defaultColumn: Object`
   - Optional